La Morte Vivante: Production

 Rollin originally sought Italian actress Teresa Ann Savoy for the title role, but when she met him, Savoy said she would never work with Rollin under any circumstances.
 Instead, Blanchard was cast.
 She found the shooting to be physically exhausting and collapsed on the set.
-Blanchard's performance in the ending scene in which Catherine devours Hélène and descends into madness was so believable that the crew were worried for her mental state, thinking that she had in fact gone mad.
+Blanchard's performance in the ending scene in which Catherine devours Hélène and descends into madness was apparently so believable that the crew were worried for her mental state.

 Rollin met Pierro at the Sitges Film Festival, casting her for her strong personality, but finding her vain.

 Release

 The original release was 25 August 1982.
 Alternate titles included The Living Dead Girl, Lady Dracula, Queen Zombie and Scare: Dead or Alive.

 Censorship

 La morte vivante was banned in Germany in 1986 for its explicit scenes of violence and gore.
 The film was released direct-to-video in the United Kingdom in 1994; however, most of these scenes were removed or shortened by the BBFC in order for the film to pass with an 18 certificate.
-A scene in which Catherine impales a woman's throat which her sharp fingernail was edited; one in which a female victim is disemboweled by Catherine was slightly cut to remove some of the prolonged gore; a scene in which Hélène slashes at a teenage girl's navel area was completely removed; the ending scene where Catherine eats Hélène alive was somewhat trimmed down; and the shot where Hélène's thumb is bitten off was cut.
-Some of these scenes were waived for the 2000 release, which also premiered on UK television for the first time in 2005 when it was screened on The Horror Channel.
+A scene in which Catherine impales a woman's throat which her sharp fingernail was edited; one in which a female victim is disemboweled by Catherine was slightly cut to remove some of the prolonged gore; a scene in which Hélène slashes at a teenage girl's navel area was completely removed; the ending scene where Catherine eats Hélène alive was trimmed down; and the shot where Hélène's thumb is bitten off was cut.
+Some of these scenes were waived for the 2000 release, which also premiered on UK television for the first time in 2005 when it was screened on the Horror Channel.
 The film was eventually passed uncut in the UK in 2007.